Hyp-ed/workshop-bot/controllers/scripts/stage10/README.md

         ```c++
         double get_pressure();
         ```
-    * Open `pod.cpp`, locate place for TASKS 3&4, copy the following code and paste it below the function from previous task (you can change the 0 there if you want a more comfortable pressure)
+    * Open `pod.cpp`, locate place for TASKS 3&4, copy the following code and paste it below the function from previous task.
+Change the 0 to something else.
         ```c++
         double Pod::get_pressure()
         {